Back to core workflows Fix dependency resolution Tune package metadata Jump to monorepo patterns

 pnpm audit --json | jq '.advisories[] | select(.severity=="high")'

-# Force resolution to latest stable dist-tag, ignoring pre-releases
+# Force resolution to the latest stable dist-tag, ignoring pre-releases

-Security Note: Avoid * or latest in package.json for production dependencies.
-These bypass lockfile determinism and introduce unvetted transitive updates during fresh installs.
+Avoid * or latest in package.json for production dependencies.
+These specifiers bypass lockfile determinism and admit unvetted transitive updates on every fresh install.

-Lockfiles serve as the cryptographic single source of truth for reproducible builds.
-Resolvers cross-reference lockfile entries with registry metadata during installation, failing fast on checksum mismatches or unauthorized version bumps.
-Implementing strict verification aligns with enterprise-grade Lockfile Management Strategies for supply-chain security.
+The lockfile is the cryptographic single source of truth for a reproducible build.
+Resolvers cross-reference each lockfile entry against registry metadata during installation, failing fast on checksum mismatches or unauthorized version bumps.
+Treating the lockfile as a first-class, reviewed artifact is the core of robust Lockfile Management Strategies.

 pnpm install --frozen-lockfile